Blogs

 Work-Integrated Learning?: Yes, optional internship or practicum

 Students at Mount Saint Vincent University (MSVU) take classes minutes out of downtown Halifax, one of Canada’s fastest-growing cities.
-A lively cultural scene, lower cost of living, and lots of urban parks makes Halifax somewhere everyone can thrive.
+A lively cultural scene, rich historic downtown, and lots of urban parks makes Halifax somewhere everyone can thrive.

 MSVU’s class sizes average under 24 students.
 In smaller classes, students have more opportunities to test new ideas in discussions.
 Plus, with hands-on learning built into every MSVU program, students gain practical skills to use in their career.